SaiAbhilashW/react-redux/redux.md

 Remeber, dispatch fn is inbuild in redux and is the only way to update the store.

+* Never pass irrelevant store values inside a Component eg. If a component wants to show user details, pass only the details of user to be shown and not the list of all users from which component will need to filter out specifics.
+		Where to do it then? - In the mapStateToProps() in the component
+		- mapStateToProps(state, ownProps){
+			//use ownProps.soemthing to access the component xprops
+			//filter and pass only required info in the props
+		  }

+* Good practice to make action creators always responsible to manage state changes

 Redux-Thunk - middleware functions
 -----------